What is California Personal Injury?

 - Get copies of all medical and Police accident reports, photographs, witness information and other documentation from the accident scene.
-This includes the location, weather conditions, traffic density and other facts from the time of accident.
+This includes the location, weather conditions, traffic density and other facts from the time of the accident.

 - Make an appointment to meet with your California Personal Injury Attorney.
 Bring along all your facts, information and documentation.

-Stages of a California Personal Injury Case
+Stages of a San Diego California Personal Injury Case

-Your attorney will collect all information about your accident and injuries, your income losses and other details that are related to injury-created problems.
+Your San Diegoattorney will collect all information about your accident and injuries, your income losses and other details that are related to injury-created problems.
 They have expert witnesses to help with investigations and calculate expenses, including future need for medical care, income and other financial problems that would result from the accident.
 You life and lifestyle may be drastically affected by your personal injuries; you deserve fair compensation for losses and expenses that those injuries cause.

 - Once all the information is collected, your attorney will contact the other party or their legal representative.
 If no agreements are reached, the case will be filed and move into a court setting.
 Your California Personal Injury Attorney is familiar with state and local court systems and procedures and can handle these matters for you.

-Fees in Personal Injury cases generally are charged on a contingency basis.
+Fees in San Diego Personal Injury cases generally are charged on a contingency basis.
 You only pay for minor ongoing expenses until and if your case is won; after you receive payment, attorney fees are paid from that settlement or award.

 Insurance Companies and Accident Claims

-Your California Personal Injury Attorney will work closely with you, to make sure every possible claim is filed and that you get fair treatment from insurance companies.
+Your San Diego California Personal Injury Attorney will work closely with you, to make sure every possible claim is filed and that you get fair treatment from insurance companies.
 Remember, insurance companies are not going to help you get maximum payments; they only want to minimize costs for their company.
 Do not sign anything or make an agreement without consulting with your own attorney first.

-Typical Personal Injury Claims:
+Typical San Diego Personal Injury Claims:

-- Emergency & Medical Care – hospital, surgery, doctor, dentist, nurse, anesthesiologist, transportation and supplies
+- Emergency & Medical Care – hospital, surgery, doctor, dentist, nurse, anesthesiologist, transportation, and supplies

 - Nursing home, after-care costs, rehabilitation, special equipment, transportation